Skip to content

 FieldTypeDefaultDescription

-auto_approvebooleanfalseWhen true, remote tool calls execute immediately without user confirmation.
+auto_approvebooleantrueWhen true, remote tool calls execute immediately without user confirmation.
+Set to false to require manual approval.

 Finding STAC asset IDs